cdslaborg/BatseLgrbRedshiftCatalog/README.md

-# BATSE Redshift Catalog
+# BATSE LGRBs Redshift Catalog
-This repository contains the codes, data, and results of the efforts in the Computational Data Science Lab to infer the unknown redshifts of individual Gamma-Ray Bursts (GRBs) in the BATSE Catalog.
+This repository contains the codes, data, and results of the efforts in the Computational Data Science Lab to infer the unknown redshifts of individual Long-duration-class Gamma-Ray Bursts (GRBs) in the BATSE Catalog.